 (Reprinted with permission from DatingWithHerpes.org)

-Below are links and reviews for the top Herpes Dating Sites that make it easy for you to find and date other singles with herpes.
-Even if you are not yet ready to date again, it can be very comforting and confidence building to see the profiles of the thousands of other single people with herpes who are attractive, nice and normal.
+There are several popular Herpes Dating Sites that make it easy for you to talk to and date other singles with genital herpes.
+Even if you are not yet ready to date again, it can be very comforting and confidence building to see the profiles of the thousands of other single people with herpes who are attractive, interesting and probably more honest that many people on regular dating sites.
 DatingWithHerpes.org does NOT endorse any particular site or service – we just try to make good information available to you so you can choose the path that is best for you.

 PositiveSingles.com* (PS) is the largest online dating service for people with Herpes and other STDs.
 With tens of thousands of members, PositiveSingles is NOT exclusively for people with herpes.
 People with HPV, HSV-1, HSV-2, HIV, Hepatitis, and other STDs are served in the same searchable profile database, so you can select just to see profiles with HSV-1 and/or HSV-2 or HPV.
 PositiveSingles.com is one of the more expensive herpes dating services, but a lot of people sign up because there are many more profiles for people with herpes than any other site.
 You can sign up for free and later decide if you want to pay to upgrade in order to email or reply to other members.

 Please Note: A Class Action Law Suit was filed against PositiveSingles and their parent company, Successful Match, in January 2012.
 The lawsuit was won by the plaintiff in 2014, but is being appealed.
 For details go to: http://tcattorney.typepad.com/techlaw/2012/01/successfulmatchcom-class-action-filed-alleging-unfair-competition-and-californias-consumers-legal-re.html

 Other Herpes Dating Sites